sjentsch/lsjDocs/Other/Prologue.rst

 This update from version 0.65 introduces some new analyses.
 In the ANOVA chapters we have added sections on repeated measures ANOVA and analysis of covariance (ANCOVA).
-In a new chapter we have introduced Factor Analysis and related techniques.
+In a new chapter, we have introduced Factor analysis and related techniques.
 Hopefully the style of this new material is consistent with the rest of the book, though eagle-eyed readers might spot a bit more of an emphasis on conceptual and practical explanations, and a bit less algebra.
 I’m not sure this is a good thing,